Doing too many sets can backfire. Smart strength training is about quality, not just quantity.

 Discover more tips to feel stronger, more energised, and in control of your health:

-Many women unknowingly lift weights that are too light or stop far from muscle failure, leaving progress on the table…I see this all the time.
+Many women unknowingly lift weights that are too light or stop far from muscle failure, leaving progress on the table!

-This lack of intensity results in junk volume, wasting time and effort without delivering results.
+This lack of intensity, can also result in junk volume.
+Wasting time and effort without delivering results!

 Focus on intensity by selecting weights that challenge you while maintaining good form.